 (c)

 Figure 1.2: FRiP and peak calling at different sequencing depths in ATAC-seq libraries.
-For a serie of sequencing depths (from 5 to 30 million of reads after filtering) representation of a) number of called peaks (standard filtering using FDR<0.01, b) the increment on the number of called peaks and c) FRiP as a function of the sequencing coverage in the six samples included for the analysis in this section.
+For a series of sequencing depths (from 5 to 30 million reads after filtering) representation of a) number of called peaks (standard filtering using FDR<0.01, b) the increment in the number of called peaks and c) FRiP as a function of the sequencing coverage in the six samples included for the analysis in this section.

-pipeline, IDR was used to experimentally identify the most appropriate pval to filter the called peaks in each individual sample.
-Filtered reads from each sample partitioned in half to create two pseudoreplicates, peaks were called in each pseudoreplicate and the percentage of peaks sharing IDR rank position when filtering the called peaks at number of decreasing pvals were calculated (Figure
+pipeline, IDR was used to experimentally identify the most appropriate p-value threshold to filter the called peaks in each individual sample.
+Filtered reads from each sample were partitioned in half to create two pseudoreplicates, peaks were called in each pseudoreplicate and the percentage of peaks sharing IDR rank position when filtered at decreasing pvals was calculated (Figure

 a and b).
-This strategy was performed at a range of number of reads for each samples (as above) to determine the effect of sequencing depth of the suitability of this peak calling filtering approach.
-Variation in the optimal pval presenting the largest percentage of IDR shared peaks between the two pseudoreplicates varied when the sequencing depth was lower than 10 million reads (Figure 1.3 a
+This strategy was tested across a range of total read counts (as above) to determine the effect of sequencing depth on the suitability of this peak calling filtering approach.
+The optimal pval giving the largest percentage of IDR shared peaks between the two pseudoreplicates varied more erratically when the sequencing depth was lower than 10 million reads (Figure 1.3 a

-and b), not being appropriate to perform this analysis when .
-This variation was more pronounced pronounced and extended in the tCD4+ , which presented the lower TSS values, when compared to the CD14+ monocytes ATAC-seq libraries (representative examples of CTL2 CD4+ and CD14+ monocytes in Figure 1.3 a and b).
+and b), suggesting this analysis was not appropriate for lower read depths.
+This variation was more pronounced and extended in the tCD4+ , which presented the lower TSS values, when compared to the CD14+ monocytes ATAC-seq libraries (representative examples of CTL2 CD4+ and CD14+ monocytes in Figure 1.3 a and b).
 The shape of the curves were also influenced by the sample quality.

-For appropriate sequencing depth (15-20 million reads), the CD14+ monocytes (TSS enrichment ≥10) samples presented a profile reaching a single maximum of shared IDR peaks for a particular filtering pval (Figure 1.3 b), which was -log10 pval 8 in all the three samples (data not shwn).
-In contrast, the same analysis revealed two pvals for which the percentage of IDR shared peaks reached two local maximums in tCD4 (Figure 1.3 a).
+For appropriate sequencing depths (15-20 million reads), the CD14+ monocytes (TSS enrichment ≥10) samples presented a profile reaching a single maximum of shared IDR peaks for a particular filtering pval (Figure 1.3 b), which was -log10 pval 8 in all three samples (data not shown).
+In contrast, the same analysis in tCD4 revealed two pvals for which the percentage of IDR shared peaks reached two local maxima (Figure 1.3 a).

-Filtering the CD4+ peaks at the pval of the first local maximum (10−11) for
+Filtering the CD4+ peaks at the pval of the first local maximum (10−11)

-peaks sharing IDR rank reduced the percentage of peaks overlapping noise (e.g heterochromatin, repetitive sequences and repressed regions) when compared to the same annotation using the list of significant peaks filtered based on FDR<0.01 (Figure 1.3 c).
-In summary, this IDR analysis appeared as systematic method to identify an optimum pval to perform sample-specific filtering of the technically reproducible peaks when the sequencing depth was over 10 million reads.
-Those
+reduced the percentage of peaks overlapping regions suggestive of noise (e.g heterochromatin, repetitive sequences and repressed regions) when compared to using the list of significant peaks filtered based on FDR<0.01 (Figure 1.3 c).
+In summary, this IDR analysis provides a systematic method to identify an optimum pval with which to perform sample-specific filtering of technically reproducible peaks when the sequencing depth was over 10 million reads.
+The